 Where should I stay?

 We almost always stay at YHA hostels in the Lake District.
-YHA hostels are great value and are often spectacularly situated, offering views you won’t forget.
+YHA hostels are great value and are often spectacularly situated, offering views you won’t forget for budget hiking holidays in the Lake District.
 There are 19 YHA hostels in the Lake District, and none are rated less than 4-stars on Google Reviews.
 Developed with hikers and budget tourists in mind, the properties offer the perfect refuge after a day outdoors.
 YHA hostels also greatly help in maximising your budget, not only with low room costs, but each location has cooking facilities, creating an opportunity for savings on meals!